 I’ve sewn and made things for as long as I can remember. . .

-then in 1992 I enrolled in a class at Threadbear to make a Sampler quilt ~ to be appliqued, pieced and quilted by hand.
+then, after a brief dabble in patchwork, in 1992 I enrolled in a class to make a ‘real’ quilt ~ to be appliqued, pieced and quilted by hand.
 The quilt would be for my daughter, she was four at the time and I know she would have liked something bright, pink and Barbie-ish.
 However, even though I had very little experience of quilts back then, I knew I wanted this quilt to look like it had been around a hundred years or so already.
 That quilt is still here at home and it’s been well used and loved, laundered countless times.
 It’s now looking about old enough for my liking, I just wish I’d quilted it more densely.
 I don’t know why quilting grabbed hold of me like it did, but I’m glad it did and hopefully I’ll always feel that way.

 I still like my quilts to look old so designing and making quilts which look like they come from yesteryear has become my passion.
 My quilts range from original designs to those which are reproductions of antique quilts.